London's mayor mocks French government over Mittal

 Johnson, 48, a flamboyant and outspoken character who has been tipped as a possible future Conservative leader, added, in French, that businesses should “come to London, my friends.”

-Johnson, whose popularity soared after the London Olympics last summer, said that the ‘Orbit’ sculpture built by ArcelorMittal for the Games symbolised the friendship between London and India.
+Johnson, whose popularity soared after the London Olympics last summer, said that the ‘Orbit’ sculpture built by ArcelorMittal for the Games symbolized the friendship between London and India.

 Indian-born businessman Lakshmi Mittal, who controls ArcelorMittal and ranks 21st on the Forbes list of the world’s richest people, employs some 20,000 people in France.